mohammadhosseinparsaei/Data-Analysis-of-JNPs/README.md

 -	Nanoparticle Concentration (mg/ml): Concentration of nanoparticles in milligrams per milliliter.
 -	Cell Viability1 (%), Cell Viability2 (%), Cell Viability3 (%): Cell viability percentages from three repetitions at each concentration.

-The data in this file is for investigating the cellular toxicity of nanoparticles at various concentrations.
+The data in this file is used to investigate the cellular toxicity of nanoparticles at various concentrations.

 #### **4. Cellular Internalization Data:**
 File's name: `Cellular internalization.csv`